It's All True – International Documentary Film Festival: History and background

 In 1995, the Brazilian film critic Amir Labaki had the idea of creating a film festival in Brazil dedicated exclusively to nonfiction narratives, until then a type of event that did not exist in the country.

-To immediately establish itself as part of the Brazilian cultural scene, the event organization decided to hold the festival simultaneously in Sao Paulo and Rio de Janeiro, the most important cities in the country.
+To immediately establish itself as part of the Brazilian cultural scene, the event organization decided to hold the festival simultaneously in São Paulo and Rio de Janeiro, the most important cities in the country.
 The festival name was inspired in the unfinished Orson Welles feature film "It's All True".

 In the following year, in April 1996, the first edition was organized with 29 short and feature length documentaries screened over 10 days.
-In Rio, it started on April 12 and in Sao Paulo began at April 16.
+In Rio, it started on April 12 and in São Paulo began at April 16.

 This first edition was non-competitive, including 12 Brazilian and 10 international productions launched between 1994 and 1996, as well as a retrospective with 7 films directed by the cuban filmmaker Santiago Álvarez.
 Some of the international entries for the festival were "Jaime de Nevares, último viaje", by Marcelo Céspedes and Carmen Guarini, and opening screening in Rio; "Carl Th.
-Dreyer: My Metier", by Torben Skjødt Jensen, and opening screening in Sao Paulo; "The Typewriter, the Rifle & the Movie Camera", by Adam Simon; "The House on Arbat Street", by Marina Goldovskaya; "Lumière et compagnie", by Sarah Moon; "Po zwycięstwie ", by Marcel Łoziński; and "The Murmuring", by Byun Young-joo.
+Dreyer: My Metier", by Torben Skjødt Jensen, and opening screening in São Paulo; "The Typewriter, the Rifle & the Movie Camera", by Adam Simon; "The House on Arbat Street", by Marina Goldovskaya; "Lumière et compagnie", by Sarah Moon; "Po zwycięstwie ", by Marcel Łoziński; and "The Murmuring", by Byun Young-joo.
 Among the Brazilian documentary films shown during the festival were "Carmen Miranda: Bananas is My Business", by Helena Solberg; "Two Billion Hearts", by Murillo Salles; and "Yndio do Brasil", by Sylvio Back.

 From the second edition in April 1997, It's All True became a competitive film festival.
 In the early years several well-known international guests such as Marcel Ophuls, Kevin Macdonald, Johan van der Keuken, and Trinh T. Minh-ha attended the event.

 Since 2015, the winners of both Brazilian and International Short Film Competitions are automatically qualified to be considered by the Academy of Motion Pictures Arts and Sciences in Hollywood to compete for the Oscar for Best Documentary (Short Subject), the first and sole Latin American festival to be granted this status.

 In the 25th edition in 2020, it was presented for the first time an online festival of non-fictional productions, with about 50 hours of Brazilian and International programming, in 30 different titles of feature films, shorts and series, streaming in partnership with the Itaú Cultural website, Spcine Play and Canal Brasil Play.